 The Armenian economy has been seriously hit by the international financial crisis.
-Since the second half of 2008, output has fallen, fiscal revenues have decreased and external financing needs have risen.
-The seriousness of the situation has led the EU to provide the country with Macro-Financial Assistance, a form of financial aid for partner countries experiencing a balance of payments crisis.
-On 30 November 2009, EU lawmakers approved a decision to provide up to EUR 35 million of grants and EUR 65 million of loans to Armenia, tied to specific economic and financial reforms, as well as general conditions concerning the respect of human rights and democratic principles.
+Since the second half of 2008, GDP growth has fallen significantly, from above 10% on average in the decade preceding 2008 to around 4% on average since 2010.
+Fiscal revenues decreased accordingly and external financing needs arose.
+The seriousness of the situation led the European Commission to propose in October 2009 to provide the country with Macro-Financial Assistance, a form of financial aid for partner countries experiencing a balance of payments crisis.
+On 30 November 2009, EU lawmakers approved a decision to provide up to EUR 35 million of grants and EUR 65 million of low-interest loans to Armenia, tied to specific economic and financial reforms, as well as general conditions concerning the respect of human rights and democratic principles.

 The funds were disbursed in two tranches in 2011.
-Besides being conditional on a satisfactory track record for implementing IMF programme’s reforms, the disbursement of the second tranche of funds was also subject to the implementation of economic policy conditions agreed in a Memorandum of Understanding with the EU.
-These conditions focused on the following areas: debt management, the pension system, public internal financial control, external audit, procurement policy, tax administration, tax policy, and customs policy.
+Besides being conditional on a satisfactory track record for implementing reforms agreed with the IMF under its programme with Armenia at the time, the disbursement of the second tranche of funds was also subject to the implementation of economic policy measures agreed in a Memorandum of Understanding with the EU.
+These focused on the following areas: debt management, the pension system, public internal financial control, external audit, procurement policy, tax administration, tax policy, and customs policy.

 An ex-post evaluation was conducted in 2013 to assess the impact of this MFA operation.